 I used to do home restoration, and I can tell you right now that you don’t just pour Quick Crete in the trouble areas and expect it to be a permanent fix for the entire situation.
 Apologies would be a quick fix.
 Even if you mean it, it doesn’t fix any underlying issues that cause the trust issues.
 If you get back together and leave these issues unaddressed… you are in for a much messier breakup that will damage you both worse than giving her a little time will.

-How to Get Her to Trust You if You Screwed Up
+How to Get Your Ex To Trust You if You Screwed Up

 We all screw up from time to time.
 But whatever you did broke something that the two of you built together.
 Real trust like that takes a lot of time to establish.
 However, breaking it can be as easy as not mentioning that you were fired or flirting with another woman.
 Or it can be broken by something as epic as cheating or lying.
 Whatever you did, the trust can be rebuilt, however, it will never be completely restored.